Southern Baptist Convention conservative resurgence: Takeover chronology

-1980: At the Annual Meeting in St. Louis, the messengers completely reversed their original position on abortion (which was passed nine years earlier, ironically also in St. Louis).
+1980: At the annual meeting in St. Louis, the messengers reversed their position on abortion (which was passed nine years earlier).
 This time they passed a resolution condemning the practice, making an exception only to save the life of the mother.
-Since then, every SBC resolution on the topic has been in strong opposition to reproductive rights, and has expanded into similar topics such as fetal tissue experimentation, RU-486, and taxpayer funding of abortions generally and Planned Parenthood specifically.
+Since then, every SBC resolution on the topic has been in strong opposition to reproductive rights and has expanded into similar topics such as fetal tissue experimentation, RU-486, and taxpayer funding of abortions generally and Planned Parenthood specifically.

-1981: Cecil Sherman, a leader of the moderate faction of Southern Baptists declared in a debate with Paige Patterson, that he did not believe in an inerrant Bible but in "...a ‘dynamical’ view of the Bible's inspiration and then pointed to what he saw as contradictions in the biblical text.
+1981: Cecil Sherman, a leader of the moderate faction of Southern Baptists, declared in a debate with Patterson that he did not believe in an inerrant Bible but in "...a ‘dynamical’ view of the Bible's inspiration and then pointed to what he saw as contradictions in the biblical text.

 1984: The SBC voted in Kansas City to adopt a strongly worded resolution against women in the pastorate.
 The rationale cited was that "the New Testament emphasizes the equal dignity of men and women (Gal.
 3:28)" but that "The Scriptures teach that women are not in public worship to assume a role of authority over men lest confusion reign in the local church (1 Cor.
 14:33-36)".

-1987: W. Randall Lolley, the president of Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, resigned after the trustees voted to hire only faculty members who follow the Baptist Faith and Message.
+1987: William Randall Lolley, the president of Southeastern Baptist Theological Seminary in Wake Forest, North Carolina, resigned after the trustees voted to hire only faculty members who follow the Baptist Faith and Message.

 1987: The SBC voted in St. Louis to adopt a report from "The Peace Committee" that had been set up in 1985.
-The report identified the roots of the controversy as primarily theological, and called on Baptist seminaries to teach in accordance with the Bible.
+The report identified the roots of the controversy as primarily theological and called on Baptist seminaries to teach in accordance with the Bible.

 1988: At the SBC Convention in San Antonio, a resolution was passed critical of the liberal interpretation of the "priesthood of the believer" and "soul competency."
 Moderates and liberals accused conservatives of elevating the pastor to the position of authority in the church he serves.